nmckee78/CircuitPython/README.md

 my_servo = servo.Servo(pwm)

-touch_pad = board.A0  # Will not work for Circuit Playground Express!
-touch_pad = board.A5
-touch_A0 = touchio.TouchIn(board.A0)
-touch_A5 = touchio.TouchIn(board.A5)
+touch_pad = board.A0  # Will not work for Circuit Playground Express! - These four commands were needed for the wiring so the code knew what wires it was using for the           touch_pad = board.A5                                                      capacitive touch touch_A0 = touchio.TouchIn(board.A0) touch_A5 = touchio.TouchIn(board.A5)

-while True:
+while True:     - These two commands are for the two capcitive touch wires, one tells the servo to spin one way while the other one tells it to spin the other way
     if touch_A0.value:
         print("Touched 1!")
         for angle in range(180, 0, -5): # 180 - 0 degrees, 5 degrees at a time.